solliancenet/Azure-Machine-Learning-Dev-Guide/intro/tools.md

 It is important to note that any models created and deployed using visual interface can be managed through the Azure Machine Learning service workspace.
 This is another big advantage over Machine Learning Studio, where there are no options to export and use the models elsewhere.

 To use Azure Machine Learning service visual interface, open your workspace in the Azure portal, then select the **Visual interface** link on the left-hand menu.
-This opens a blade that gives you the option to launch visual interface in a new browser window, or read the documentation.
+This opens a blade that gives you the option to launch visual interface in a new browser window or read the documentation.

 ![Visual interface is launched by using the left-hand menu in your AML workspace.](media/visual-interface-link.png 'Visual interface')